 Yearly Sessions (per grade level)

 By definition, a session is the time frame we meet with students each month on the early release schedule.
 Each grade level will have eight sessions to attend through the year, apart from freshmen, who will only attend in January, February, March, and April after they have chosen a pathway.
 Topics below detail the specific tasks to be completed in each session.
-Each Pathway will have a specified budget of $1,000 to complete their year.

 Sessions for 2019-2020: